berkesa/datatree-adapters/README.md

 Small integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves.

-Add DataTree Adapters and MessagePack JARs to the classpath:
+DataTree API supports 2 MessagePack implementations.
+For example, to use the official MessagePack API, just add DataTree Adapters and MessagePack JARs to the classpath:

 ```xml
 <!-- DATATREE API -->